pinkjacket/chickentonight/README.md

 * _Set up an emulated Android phone to run it on.
 I recommend a Nexus 6 running Marshmallow or above, but anything above Ice Cream Sandwich should be all right_
 * _Enjoy!_

+## New feature: dragging!
+_You can now drag saved recipes around in your saved recipe list and reorder them!
+Just tap and hold the black drag icon, which is a stack of lines.
+You can also swipe a recipe off the list to the right to delete it!
+For that you have to tap and hold anywhere BUT the drag icon.

+## A note about branches!
+_This project currently features two side branches.
+One is an attempt to implement the second half of Yummly's two-call API, which would allow this app to display links to actual recipes instead of just vague descriptions.
+Due to the unique nature of the way the API works I haven't quite got it fully working, but I'd like to when I have time.
+The other branch implements an alternate layout for a phone held horizontally.
+That works, but there's not a lot of point to it without more information to show and right now it also causes the recipe search to not display for reasons I'm currently investigating.
+Hopefully I'll be able to finish and merge these in the future!

 ## Proposed Future Functionality

 * _Implement recipe details, which requires a separate API call (this is almost done, but not quite ready!)_